Guru

 then, Guru Amar Das ji was nearing his end and thus the project had

 to be put on hold for some time.
-Guru Ram Das ji decided to start it
+Guru Ram Das ji decided to start

-The Siri Hari Mandir Sahib
+The Golden Temple aka Siri Hari Mandir Sahib

-Mul Mantra in gold relief at main entrance of the Golden
+In gold relief at main entrance of the Golden

 Temple